YogiHarshil/serverless-webapplication-aws-amplify-main/README.md

-# Build Serveless Web Application on AWS
+# Serveless Web Application on AWS